Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: The DMRG-annealing conjecture

-Instead of the von Neumann entropy, we can employ a different measure of entanglement, such as the {\em variance of the eigenvalue index}:
+Instead of the von Neumann entropy, we can employ a different measure of entanglement, such as the average and variance of the {\em eigenvalue index}:

-With this new measure of entanglement, Chebyshev's inequality directly provides the desired relation:
+With this new measure of entanglement, Chebyshev's inequality directly provides the possibility of a rigorous relation:

-Therefore, whenever $\sigma$ is finite, we have a rigorous bound on the bond dimension as a function of the tolerance.
+Therefore, whenever $\mu_i$ and $\sigma_i$ are finite for every partition during the DMRG process, we have a rigorous bound on the bond dimension required for any given tolerance.
+Figure (\ref{fig.varent}) shows the behavior of these measurements of entanglement along the QWA process which served as illustration in section (\ref{sec:illustration}).
+For this figure, we have obtained the maximal value of $\mu_i$ and of $\sigma_i$, independently, as a function of the adiabatic parameter.

+Once that a technique has been provided to find the required bond dimension $m(\epsilon)$ as a function of the DMRG tolerance, there is a still a question to be addressed: {\em should the tolerance $\epsilon$ depend on the system size for the QWA algorithm to succeed with certainty?} The DMRG-annealing conjecture claims that this is not the case \cite{Laguna_07}.
+The validity of this claim rests only in limited empirical evidence, and requires further investigation.
-At each step, the QWA tries to transform the GS at a value of $s$ into the GS at a slightly larger value, $s+\delta s$.
-In order to perform this transformation, it will proceed by carrying out as many DMRG sweeps as necessary.
-The cost of each DMRG sweep scales linearly in $N$ and polynomially in $m$.
-But there is still one {\em caveat}: the number of DMRG sweeps might scale too fast with the system size.
-The conjecture assumes that this will not be the case, since both states $\ket|\Psi(s)>$ and $\ket|\Psi(s+\delta s)>$ will always be close enough.
-The {\em fidelity} $|\left<\Psi(s)|\Psi(s+\delta s)\right>|$ measures the speed of change of the wavefunction \cite{Cozzini_06}.
-Evidently, the algorithm must proceed more slowly near the quantum phase transition.

-Thus, the strongest claim within the DMRG-annealing conjecture is that the number of required sweeps will always scale polynomially with the system size.
-Until a proof (or a counterexample) is provided, we can only refer to the community consensus that the DMRG is surprisingly robust in this regard \cite{Schuch_08}.
+Another claim involved in the DMRG-conjecture is related to the speed at which we are allowed to change $\lambda$.
+At each QWA step, the algorithm attempts to transform the GS at a value $\lambda$ into the GS at a slightly larger value, $\lambda+\delta\lambda$, by carrying out as many DMRG sweeps as necessary.
+The cost of each DMRG sweep scales polynomially in $m$.
+Thus, we need that the {\em number} of DMRG sweeps does not scale appreciably with the system size, i.e.: the states $\ket|\Psi(\lambda)>$ and $\ket|\Psi(\lambda+\delta\lambda)>$ must be so close that the transformation can be done in $O(1)$ DMRG sweeps.
+This can always be achieved by reducing drastically $\delta\lambda$, but this might increase drastically the computational time.
+The claim is, therefore, that the {\em total} number of sweeps required for the QWA computation, summing for all the values of $\lambda$, does not scale appreciably with the system size.
+The community consensus is that the DMRG is surprisingly robust in this respect \cite{Schuch_08}, but no proof or counter-example of this claim is known to us.

-To summarize: there are two steps in the QWA computation which depend on a certain tolerance threshold: the DMRG tolerance (on the sum of neglected probabilities) and the annealing tolerance (on the minimal allowed value for the fidelity).
-The DMRG tolerance is strictly controlled by entanglement, via the bond dimension.
-The effects of the annealing tolerance, on the other hand, have not been explored in depth, although no surprises are expected.